Player Profile

 Less than four months earlier, he had been playing Lancashire League cricket for Burnley.

-Jimmy - the Burnley Express - subsequently gained a place in England’s 2003 World Cup (50-overs) squad, and he took a stunning 4-29 against Pakistan at Cape Town during that campaign.
+Anderson subsequently gained a place in England’s 2003 World Cup (50-overs) squad, and he took a stunning 4-29 against Pakistan at Cape Town during that campaign.
 He has since featured at World Cups in 2007, 2011 and 2015.

-He was awarded a first England central contract shortly after taking five wickets on Test debut against Zimbabwe at Lord’s in the summer of 2003, also adding to his growing reputation with an ODI hat-trick against South Africa.
+Anderson was awarded a first England central contract shortly after taking five wickets on Test debut against Zimbabwe at Lord’s in the summer of 2003, also adding to his growing reputation with an ODI hat-trick against South Africa.

 In 2004, Anderson took 10 wickets in a first-class match for the first time - for Lancashire against Worcestershire.